Making a Positive Impact in Our Community

-In 2016, a group representing different religions, sexual orientations, ethnicities, ages, and genders brainstormed ways to create positive actions, connections, education, respect, and news in our community.
+In 2016, a diverse of Portlanders brainstormed ways to create positive actions, connections, education, respect, and news in our community.
 The result was Positive Charge!
-PDX, a Portland, Oregon, volunteer group open to everyone and dedicated to doing good and sharing good news.
+PDX, a non-political, non-religious volunteer group open to everyone and dedicated to doing good deeds, sharing good news, and building community.
 In 2019, we became a 501(c)(3) non-profit organization registered in Oregon.

 Our diverse volunteer opportunities range from simple decorating of placemats for Meals on Wheels seniors . . . to organizing food drives . . . to intricate and time-consuming sewing of lap pads for survivors of child sex trafficking.
 This way, we provide impactful, feel-good opportunities for people of all abilities and interests.

 Our founders are Sallie Pearlman Cohen, Ruthie Matinko-Wald, and Jennifer Zeidman.